KaiserWerk/CertMaker-Bot/README.md

 Post commands can be whatever you like, but make they work on your operating system.
 Currently, post commands work on ``windows`` and ``linux``.
 Subject fields are optional, but can provide helpful additional information.
-The mimimum amount of days is 1, the maximum is 182 (half a year).
+The minimum amount of days is 1, the maximum is 182 (half a year).

 ```yaml
 domains: